-Conservation Northwest hosts an ongoing "Wild Links" science briefing to share ideas and coordinate better links between wildlife, habitat - and scientists and other experts.
+Conservation Northwest hosts an ongoing "Wild Links" science conference and briefing to share ideas and coordinate better links between wildlife, habitat - and scientists and other experts.

 We thank all of our sponsors and partners that make each year's gathering a success, and the attendees who take time to join in the dialogue for wildlife and connected habitat.

-Review the information shared over the past six years with the links below, and mark this webpage to see how the event evolves.
+Review the information shared over the past nine years with the links below, and mark this webpage to see how the event evolves.

 2012 WildLinks - Building off past years.

 Moving forward for transboundary coordination in the Cascadia ecosystem for species and habitats in a changing climate.

 2011 WildLinks - Coordinating across political borders to help species and ecosystems adapt to a changing climate.

 Event summary and links to presentations, breakout group agendas, and resource page links shared at conference.

 2010 WildLinks - Building partners, connecting habitat, adapting to change

 Event summary and links to presentations from this two-day conference in Seattle, WA, co-hosted by the USFWS Great Northern and North Pacific Landscape Conservation Cooperatives.